 Just as it’s essential to check your records to make sure invoices are sent to the proper contact, it’s also necessary to review how you are applying payments, internally.
 Procedures should be in place to periodically review your company’s cash application process to ensure nothing is broken, as well as to update and manage un-applied payments in your system regularly.

 3. AP Needs Additional Documentation Before They’ll Pay

-Documentation requests have occurred a lot (over 16,000 times in the past two years).
+Documentation occur a lot (over 16,000 times in two years).
 It’s no surprise that the person paying the invoice is often not the person who placed the order with your company.
 Accounts payable departments generally have procedures where a certain amount of backup documentation is required before they’ll pay an invoice.

 Examples of these documents can include a copy of the sales contract or PO, proof of order, or delivery confirmation.

 4. AP Needs Information About the Product or Service